Indian Passport: You Weak, Useless Thing!

 Why It’s Tough To Find Indian Backpackers Abroad

 During my last couple of years of a nomadic life, I’ve met an unaccountable number of non-Indian backpackers living a peripatetic lifestyle – moving from country to country and not caring about money as much as experience.
 They jump borders more easily and frequently than we as Indians jump traffic lights.
 Travelling abroad, for us, has always remained a big deal.
 Because even when a visa is possible for us, getting it is far from simple.

 And that’s why it’s so tough to spot an Indian face lugging a heavy rucksack, jumping one country to another – because they know that such a lifestyle isn’t possible for them.

-I mean even if you look at the many Indian travel bloggers today, you won’t find a single freestyle backpacker blogger who writes about cheap backpacking tips on travelling abroad.
+I mean even if you look at the many Indian travel bloggers today, you won’t find a single freestyle backpacker blogger who writes about country hopping or travelling indefinitely from one country to the other.
 Why?
 Because they can’t!
-If they need a VISA, anywhere outside a few sillier countries like Mauritius or Bali, they’re required to show a complete end-to-end itinerary.
-This is moreover a pre-requisite for countries like Thailand, Singapore, Malaysia, and other such that offer a VISA ON ARRIVAL option, and some of us boast that Indians can visit these countries as and WHEN they want.
-NO!
-We Can’t!
-Because if we are pre-booking our itinerary, pre-booking all our hotels and transportation before we even land there, the entire idea of backpacking is already lost somewhere in oblivion.
+If they need a VISA, anywhere other than developing Asian countries like Vietnam or Cambodia, they’re required to show a complete end-to-end itinerary.
+Even countries like Thailand, Singapore, Malaysia, that offer a VISA ON ARRIVAL for Indians, ask for an itinerary, pre-booking of all our hotels and transportation before handing us the person to get inside their country – meaning, the entire definition of freestyle backpacking is already lost somewhere in oblivion.